The ultimate Gentleman’s Belt

-For the majority of us men (sorry, ladies, for you it is primarily a fashion item) the belt with its archaic and basic functionality is essential, it holds the man together and gives a sense of security to be properly dressed.
+For us men, (sorry, ladies, for you it is primarily a fashion item) a belt has an archaic function.
+It «holds the man together», giving an assurance of being properly dressed.

-The selection of belts is huge, but most are of cheap and short-lived quality.
+The market offers an infinite selection of belts, most albeit are of cheap and short-lived quality.

-For someone who values good design and longevity, this a rather frustrating situation led Nobs to study the functions and design of «the ideal belt».
+For someone who values good design and longevity, this is a rather frustrating and led Nobs to study the functions and design of «the ideal belt».

-The usual buckles with pins expand the hole in the leather in no time; tightening the belt in the opposite direction is another cause of its premature wear.
+The usual buckles with pins expand the hole in the leather in no time; tightening the belt in the opposite direction is another cause of its premature deterioration.

-This requires a high-tech construction with up to ten precision parts, which is not really surprising when an old watch-guy goes to work.
+This requires a high-tech construction with up to ten precision parts, not really surprising when an old watch-guy goes to work.

 The G&B belt-buckle is made of forged stainless steel; its timeless, minimalistic design is underscored by the classic proportion of «Golden Section» of the lid.
 The sophisticated construction requires very precise leather manufacturing and high quality manual workmanship.